Reading Time: 7 minutes

 You can always tell if a trainee is serious about their training based on how they appear from the back.

 The only thing that resides under their arms is pure air.
-And sometimes a horrific funk.
+And then sometimes even a horrific funk.

 Even though not training your back is pure fake hustle, many men still subscribe to the theory that all you need to train is chest and biceps.